web333wiki/web3-wiki/cards/Ethereum.md

   - **Developer Tools:** Truffle, Hardhat, Foundry, Remix IDE.
 - **Tokenomics (ETH):**
   - **Utility:** ETH is essential for network operation:
-    - **Gas Fees:** Paying for computation and storage on the network ([[Ethereum Improvement Proposal 1559 (EIP-1559)]] model).
+    - **Gas Fees:** Paying for computation and storage on the network ([[EIP-1559]] model).
     - **Staking:** Required to become a [[Validator]] in the PoS consensus (32 ETH per validator).
     - **Collateral:** Widely used as collateral in DeFi protocols.
     - **Medium of Exchange:** Primary currency within the Ethereum ecosystem for NFTs, services, etc.
   - **Issuance:** New ETH is issued as rewards to validators for proposing and attesting to blocks on the [[Beacon Chain]].
 Post-Merge, issuance was significantly reduced compared to the previous PoW model.
-  - **Supply Mechanism & EIP-1559:** The [[Ethereum Improvement Proposal 1559 (EIP-1559)]] mechanism burns the base fee portion of transaction fees.
+  - **Supply Mechanism & EIP-1559:** The [[EIP-1559]] mechanism burns the base fee portion of transaction fees.
 This burning, combined with the reduced PoS issuance, can make ETH deflationary during periods of high network activity (i.e., when burned ETH exceeds new issuance).
   - **See also:** [[Awesome Ethereum]] for more on tokens and DeFi protocols.

 ## Getting Started & Resources